Who We Are

 Kim Cluff, M. Ed RP

-Outside of being a therapist, I am a mom to one super awesome kiddo and two (also very awesome) rescue dogs.
-I love cooking, reading, puzzles, and spending quality time with my husband and our little family.
+Outside of being a therapist, I’m a mom to one super awesome human & two (also very awesome) rescue dogs.
+I love cooking, reading, puzzles, & spending quality time with my husband & our little family.
+Thank you for taking the time to read this, I look forward to connecting with you!

 Shelly Desjardins, RP, RMSW